mcandre/tug/README.md

 When Docker introduced the buildx subsystem, their goals included making buildx operationally successful.
 But not necessarily as straightforward, consistent, and intuitive as single-platform `docker` commands.
 (Assuming that you consider Docker *straightforward, consistent, and intuitive*, ha.)
 We have run extensive drills on what buildx has to offer, and wrapped this into a neat little package called tug.

 We are not replacing buildx, we just provide a proven workflow for high level buildx operation.
 We hope tug helps you to jumpstart multi-platform projects and even learn some fundamental buildx commands along the way.

-If you're curious to see more buildx gears turning, apply the `tug -debug` flag.
+You can see more Docker gears turning, apply the `tug -debug` flag. tug respects your time, but also rewards curiosity.

 # DOCUMENTATION